 Like the recent Fall Open tournament, we are aiming for midway between ACF Regionals and ACF Nationals in difficulty, or 3.5 dots on the college quizbowl calendar.
-At least 12 of the tossups in each packet will be on an "idea for a question" that could be executed uncontroversially at ACF Fall or ACF Regionals.
-For a tossup to be counted towards this quota, not only does its answerline have to be sufficiently easy, but it would need to have enough clues that could appear at tournaments of those difficulties.
+7 of the tossups in each packet will be on an "idea for a question" that could be executed uncontroversially at ACF Fall, and 7 more tossups will be on an "an idea for a question" that would work just fine at ACF Regionals.
+For a tossup to be counted towards these quota, not only does its answerline have to be sufficiently easy, but it would need to have enough clues that could appear at tournaments of those difficulties.
 To illustrate what I mean with an example from my past work, consider the following tossup:

 ANSWER: Plautine slaves [or servants]